jhell85/pizza-parlor/README.md

 Behavoir | Input | Output
 :---------:|:------:|:------:
-the program takes in a pizza order size from a radio button selector |  | 'click' The program takes in any words and console logs the output | 'learning to code' | 'learning to code'
+the program takes in a pizza order size from a radio button selector | 'small selected' | the program saves the size The program lets you add toppings with checkboxes | 'cheese & pepperoni checked' ' | the program saves the toppings The program lets you add your pizza to an order once submitted and it displays your order | 'add pizza' | 'order is displayed on the page with size, toppings and price' the program lets you submit your total order and lets you know it's being processed | click 'submit order' | alerts user that the order has been submitted and resets page

 ## Support